-When speaking on the telephone we often run into trouble with particular words that, in face-to-face conversation, aren’t troublesome at all.
-Words such as “feeling” and “ceiling” seem especially hard to get across the line — or to understand when listening to someone else.
+When speaking on the telephone (landline or cellular), people often run into trouble with particular words that, in face-to-face conversation, usually aren‘t troublesome at all.
+Words such as "feeling" and "ceiling" seem especially hard to say or to understand when listening to someone else.
 Is there a reason for this?.

 In fact, there are several reasons.
 The major one is that telephones completely remove any visual cues from the process of communication.
 Not only do people read emotional content from the posture of a speaker‘s body and face, but language comprehension is aided by a subtle form of lip reading.

 This has nothing to do with speech or hearing impairments: everyone lip-reads for cues during face-to-face conversation, such as the shape of the lips in producing the "f" sound and not the "s" sound.

 Another reason f and s are so troublesome in phone conversation is that they occur at slightly higher frequencies than telephones are built to transmit.
 That means the phone simply cuts off the high end of the sound you are trying to produce, making it that much harder to distinguish.

 In a sense, telephones can replicate the most common hearing ailment in the elderly, Presbycusis.
 The 1 in 3 elderly people who experience this demonstrate an increasing inability to distinguish the high end of frequencies, making it harder and harder as the years go by to understand others‘ words.